Akaka Falls & Kahuna Falls (Honomū, Hawaiʻi Island)

 - Island: Hawaiʻi (Big Island)

-- Neighbor: Kahuna Falls (smaller but beautifully framed by rainforest)
+- Neighbor: Kahuna Falls (smaller, but beautifully framed by rainforest)

 Akaka Falls Rd • Honomū, HI 96728 • Island of Hawaiʻi (Big Island), USA